 Our 7 Picks of the Best Mechanical Sewing Machine

-If you are looking for a sewing machine that is sturdily-built, the HD-3000 is your best bet.
+If you are looking for a sewing machine that is sturdily built, the HD-3000 is your best bet.
 It features 18 built-in stitches, an automatic needle threader, 1 step automatic button, a solid metal frame and a built-in thread cutter.

 The HD-3000 is a user-friendly mechanical sewing machine that is well recommended for both beginners and experts alike.
 It is super easy to operate with excellent stitching quality.

 When it comes to sewing heavy-duty fabrics, you can always count on the HD-3000.
 It is not only reliable; it is also durable and built to last.
 The machine is very functional with excellent performance.
-It enables you to do reverse stitching and capable of sewing four layers of denim altogether.
+It enables you to do reverse stitching and is capable of sewing four layers of denim altogether.